JamesNickelson19/cloud_identification/mask/README.md

-This section contains the mask used in this project
+This section contains the mask used in this project, and the image used to generate it